rahul-gharat/dronahq-docs/docs/datasource-concepts/upload-download-files-s3.md

 1. Obtain the link or URL from the upload action after a successful file upload to the S3 bucket.

-2. Implement this URL in the action flow by configuring an `On-Screen Actions > Download Files` action.
+2. Implement this URL in the action flow by configuring an `Utility tasks > Download Files` action.
 Pass the obtained link as a parameter within this action.

 By implementing this configuration, users interacting with your application can download the respective file from the S3 bucket by triggering the designated action, ensuring seamless retrieval of uploaded content.